RareSkills/learn-solidity/content/06-arrays-and-strings.md

 If you are familiar with C or C++, this concept will be intuitive.
 Memory in Solidity is like the heap in C, C++, or Rust.
 Arrays can have unlimited size, so storing them on the execution stack (don’t worry if you don’t know what that is), could lead to a *stackoverflow* error (not to be confused with the famous forum!).

 Calldata is something unique to Solidity.
-It is the actual “transaction data” that is sent when someone transmits a transaction to the blockchain.
+It is the actual "transaction data" that is sent when someone transmits a transaction to the blockchain.

-Calldata means “refer to the data in the Ethereum transaction itself.”
+Calldata means "refer to the data in the Ethereum transaction itself."
 This is a fairly advanced concept, so don’t worry if you don’t fully understand it for now.

 When in doubt: the function arguments for arrays and strings should be calldata and the function arguments for the return type should be memory.